 Another airport bid for Aboitiz?

-To say that the Aboitiz Group—a conglomerate with interests in power, banking, infrastructure and food and beverage—is on a roll may just be an understatement.
+To say that the Aboitiz Group—a conglomerate with interests in power, banking, infrastructure, and food and beverage—is on a roll may just be an understatement.

-The industry giant recently bagged the P12.75-billion contract to operate, maintain and upgrade the Laguindingan International Airport after about five years since it was granted the original proponent status for the unsolicited proposal.
+The industry giant recently bagged the P12.75-billion contract to operate, maintain, and upgrade the Laguindingan International Airport after about five years since it was granted the original proponent status for the unsolicited proposal.

-Its P4.53-billion unsolicited proposal to transform Bohol-Panglao International Aiport is also undergoing a comparative challenge.
+Its P4.53-billion unsolicited proposal to transform Bohol-Panglao International Airport is also undergoing a comparative challenge.
 If no other bids are submitted by the Nov.
 11 deadline, the company will automatically secure its third major airport project.

 Looking after—and rehabilitating—three airports is already a herculean task but it seems the company is not done yet.